The Morning the Lake Disappeared: Three Days on Lake Como

 But then the train rounds the last bend above the lake and suddenly you understand why George Clooney bought a house here.
 The water is flat and blue-grey.
 Mountains rise directly from the shore.
 Pastel villages cling to the slopes at angles that shouldn't work.

-I checked into my room (110 EUR/night — not cheap, but Bellagio averages 250 EUR for comparable) and immediately walked the Passeggiata degli Innamorati.
+Check into a room (110 EUR/night — not cheap, but Bellagio averages 250 EUR for comparable) and walk the Passeggiata degli Innamorati straight away.
 The "Lovers' Walk" is a paved lakeside path that runs along the water from the ferry dock toward Villa Monastero.
 It's maybe 400 meters long.
-It took me 45 minutes because I kept stopping to stare.
+Allow 45 minutes, because you'll keep stopping to stare.

 Villa Monastero's botanical gardens (10 EUR, open March-October) stretch along the shore in a procession of Mediterranean plants, terraces, and sculptures.
-The ticket office woman told me, in a tone suggesting she'd given this advice ten thousand times, to walk all the way to the end and come back.
-She was right.
-The return view — looking back toward Varenna with Bellagio behind it — is the one you want.
+The ticket office advice — given in a tone that suggests it's been offered ten thousand times — is to walk all the way to the end and come back.
+Follow it.
+The return view, looking back toward Varenna with Bellagio behind it, is the one you want.

-Dinner was at a trattoria one street back from the waterfront.
-The menu was a single laminated page.
+Dinner is best at a trattoria one street back from the waterfront.
+The menu is a single laminated page.
 Risotto alla milanese, tagliata di manzo, a carafe of house red.
 38 EUR total.
-The owner's dog slept under the next table for the entire meal.
+The owner's dog sleeps under the next table for the entire meal.

 Day Two: The Fog, the Ferry, and Bellagio

-So the fog.
-I went down to the ferry dock at 9AM to catch the boat to Bellagio and found three other confused tourists peering into whiteness.
+So, the fog.
+Arrive at the ferry dock at 9AM to catch the boat to Bellagio and you'll find a few other confused travelers peering into whiteness.
 The Navigazione Laghi ferry runs regardless of visibility — the captains on this lake have been navigating fog since before GPS existed.

-The crossing took 15 minutes (5 EUR).
-We emerged from the fog about halfway across, and Bellagio appeared like a stage set being revealed — terracotta rooftops, church spires, and the grand facade of the Hotel Metropole materializing from grey to color.
+The crossing takes 15 minutes (5 EUR).
+The boat emerges from the fog about halfway across, and Bellagio appears like a stage set being revealed — terracotta rooftops, church spires, and the grand facade of the Hotel Metropole materializing from grey to color.

 Bellagio earns its nickname as the "Pearl of Lake Como."
 The steep cobblestone lanes of Salita Serbelloni are lined with silk shops (Como is historically Italy's silk capital), ceramic stores, and gelateria.
 Villa Serbelloni offers guided tours of its gardens (10 EUR, at 11AM and 3:30PM, April-October) with views that justify every superlative you've ever read.

-But here's my honest take: Bellagio by noon becomes a procession of day-trippers.
+Here's the honest take: Bellagio by noon becomes a procession of day-trippers.
 The tour groups arrive, the waterfront restaurants double as queuing areas, and the charm gets stretched thin.
 Visit in the morning.
-Or stay overnight, when the day crowd leaves and the village becomes quiet and slightly mysterious — streetlights reflecting in wet cobblestones, restaurants half-full, a cat asleep on a wall.
+Or stay overnight, when the day crowd leaves and the village turns quiet and slightly mysterious — streetlights reflecting in wet cobblestones, restaurants half-full, a cat asleep on a wall.

-I ate lunch at a place half a block uphill from the main square.
-Pasta with lake fish (lavarello, a local whitefish) that was delicate and buttery.
+For lunch, head half a block uphill from the main square.
+Pasta with lake fish (lavarello, a local whitefish) arrives delicate and buttery.
 14 EUR for the primo.
-I asked the waiter about the waterfront restaurants below, and he gave me a look that communicated everything without words.
+Ask the waiter about the waterfront restaurants below, and the look you get communicates everything without words.

 Day Three: Villa Balbianello and the Greenway

-The fog had burned off.
-The lake was a mirror.
+The fog has burned off.
+The lake is a mirror.

-I caught the ferry to Lenno (day pass: about 15 EUR for the central zone — excellent value for unlimited rides) and walked to Villa del Balbianello.
+Catch the ferry to Lenno (day pass: about 15 EUR for the central zone — excellent value for unlimited rides) and walk to Villa del Balbianello.
 This 18th-century villa on a wooded promontory is where they filmed the Naboo lake scenes in Star Wars: Episode II and the recovery scene in Casino Royale.

 The villa itself (20 EUR for gardens and interior, 10 EUR gardens only) is beautiful but small — it's the setting that overwhelms.
 The promontory juts into the lake like the prow of a stone ship, with views in three directions.
 Wisteria and roses climb the loggia walls.
 The silence is total except for boat engines on the water.

-After Balbianello, I walked part of the Greenway del Lago — a 10-km trail along the western shore from Colonno to Cadenabbia.
-I did the section from Lenno to Sala Comacina, passing through olive groves and tiny hamlets where the only sounds were roosters and distant church bells.
-Nobody else on the trail.
+After Balbianello, walk part of the Greenway del Lago — a 10-km trail along the western shore from Colonno to Cadenabbia.
+The section from Lenno to Sala Comacina passes through olive groves and tiny hamlets where the only sounds are roosters and distant church bells.
+Often there's nobody else on the trail.
 Not one person.

-The walk took about 90 minutes.
-I caught a ferry back from Sala Comacina, stood on the upper deck as the boat cut through water so still it reflected the mountains perfectly — an inverted world, complete and unbroken.
+The walk takes about 90 minutes.
+Catch a ferry back from Sala Comacina and stand on the upper deck as the boat cuts through water so still it reflects the mountains perfectly — an inverted world, complete and unbroken.

 The Funicular, Then Gone

-I'd left Como town for last, which was almost a mistake.
+Leaving Como town for last is almost a mistake.
 The lakefront promenade is lovely.
 The Gothic-Renaissance cathedral (free entry) has a quiet grandeur.
 But the real reason to come is the Brunate funicular — 7 EUR return, 7 minutes, departing every 15-30 minutes — which climbs to 715 meters above the lake.

 The view from Brunate is the one that stays with you.
 You can see the entire southern branch of the lake, the city of Como foreshortened below, and on clear days, the Alps stretching across the northern horizon.
-I watched a paraglider launch from the hillside and drift silently over the lake, and for about 30 seconds I considered signing up.
+Watch a paraglider launch from the hillside and drift silently over the lake, and for about 30 seconds you'll consider signing up.

-I didn't.
-I caught the train back to Milan instead.
-The compartment was full of commuters heading home from work, headphones in, staring at phones.
-They didn't look out the window when the lake appeared.
+Resist, and catch the train back to Milan instead.
+The compartment fills with commuters heading home from work, headphones in, staring at phones.
+They don't look out the window when the lake appears.
 They see it every day.

 For a different Italian lakeside experience, Florence is just a few hours south with its own Renaissance magnificence, while the Amalfi Coast offers dramatic coastal scenery of a completely different character.